Avtera/Hackintosh-HP-Pavilion-x360-Convertible-14-dh1xxx/README.md

 | **Fingerprint** | Synaptics WBDI Fingerprint Reader                  | ❌ |
 | **Touchscreen** | HID                                                | ❌ |

-A laptop without working WiFi and no built in Ethernet port is a pain in the ass, the solution is using **HoRNDIS 9.2** or **TP-Link TL-WN725N v3 USB WiFi** , but if you are ready to void your product gurantee (or is it already?) just change the internal WiFi to supported one.
+A laptop without working WiFi and no built in Ethernet port is a pain in the ass, the solution is using **HoRNDIS 9.2** (Included in the EFI.7z) or **TP-Link TL-WN725N v3 USB WiFi** , but if you are ready to void your product gurantee (or is it already?) just change the internal WiFi to supported one.
 Head to [Dortania Wireless Buyers Guide](https://dortania.github.io/Wireless-Buyers-Guide/unsupported.html#supported-chipsets).

 ## BIOS Settings